versus/konfig/README.md

 The idea is that you just define a `struct` with _fields_, _types_, and _defaults_, then you just use this library to read and populate the values for fields of your struct from either **command-line flags**, **environment variables**, or **configuration files**.
+It can also watch for new values read from _configuration files_ and notify subscribers.

 This library does not use `flag` package for parsing flags, so you can still parse your flags separately.